 Fluorescent Bulbs

 Fluorescent bulbs come in many shapes and sizes, but all contain trace amounts of mercury, which is very dangerous to humans.
-It is illegal to trash fluorescent bulbs (and other mercury-containing devices) into the trash.
+It is illegal to throw fluorescent bulbs (and other mercury-containing devices) in the trash.
 Please bring your bulbs to us for proper recycling.
 An access sticker is not required to recycle fluorescent bulbs.
-Screw-in CFL […]
+Screw-in CFLs […]

 Appliances (white goods)